snapshot-labs/snapshot-strategies/src/strategies/erc721-with-tokenid-weighted/README.md

 This strategy is a modification of erc721-with-tokenid by dimsome.
 Instead of a maximum one vote per wallet, this strategy allows for multiple votes from a single wallet.
 For example, a wallet containing three whitelisted ERC721 TokenIDs would receive three votes.

-In short, this stragety provides one vote per whitelisted ERC721 TokenID- regardless of wallet distribution.
+In short, this strategy provides one vote per whitelisted ERC721 TokenID- regardless of wallet distribution.

 Here is an example of parameters: